 Are You an Empath?
 Final Thoughts

 In today’s day and age, everyone seems to want to be special: empathic, psychic, etc. Many people reading this want to call themselves empathic.
-That’s probably due human's evolution of consciousness.
+That’s probably due to humanity's evolution of consciousness.
 But being an empath is not something most would really want, so don't get upset if some of this doesn't apply to you.
-Everyone's got "otherworldly talents" and you needn't be an empath to excel in the realm of conscious endeavors.
+Everyone's got "otherworldly talents," and you needn't be an empath to excel in the realm of conscious endeavors.

 I cannot stress the following enough: There is nothing fun about being an empath.
 It’s often a very draining and miserable existence in which you feel like you have to be entirely alone in order to survive.
 It is not glamorous, it is not exciting, and it is painful more often than not.

 If you *are* an empath, you will know this is you.
 You will not be saying “Hmm.. maybe… hmm….”
-If you feel (without hesitation!) these apply to you, then also know there are ways of coping.
-With a little self-awareness you can turn your curse into gift, especially when it comes to being able to ease the emotional and physical pain of others.
+If you feel (without hesitation!) that these apply to you, then you should know there are ways of coping.
+With a little self-awareness, you can turn your curse into a gift, especially when it comes to being able to ease the emotional and physical pain of others.
 For now, take consolation in the knowledge that you are not crazy!